ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/htmlEditFormat.md

 Encodes the input string for safe output in the body of a HTML tag.

+The encoding in meant to mitigate Cross Site Scripting (XSS) attacks.
+This function can provide more protection from XSS than the HTMLEditFormat or XMLFormat functions do.

 ## Method Signature

 ```
 htmlEditFormat(string=[string], canonicalize=[boolean])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|